brevis-network/prover-network-contracts/docs/frontend_guide.md

 - requestsRefunded counts late refunds where the final winner existed (i.e., missed by the winner).
 No-winner refunds are excluded.
 - Recent is the current time window; you can also get its start via `getRecentStatsInfo()` if needed.

-Advanced (optional): If you need historical per-epoch stats or system-wide aggregates, see the full interface in `IBrevisMarket.sol`.
+Advanced (optional): If you need historical per-epoch stats or system-wide aggregates, see the full interface in [`IBrevisMarket.sol`](../src/market/interfaces/IBrevisMarket.sol).
+For composite and paginated views, use `MarketViewer` via [`IMarketViewer.sol`](../src/market/interfaces/IMarketViewer.sol).

 ## 4. Action Reference